 10. Eat fresh fruits every day.

-Ayurvedic treatment in Kerala involves customised herbal supplements for each person to empower his body to manage and heal the imbalances that are facilitating the illness.
+Ayurvedic treatment for MS in Kerala involves customized herbal supplements for each person to empower his body to manage and heal the imbalances that are facilitating the illness.

 For this the affected person will have to consult an Ayurveda doctor who will study his constituition and state of body before suggesting the best herbal supplements.